The International Arbitration Review: Luxembourg

 As for the annulment proceedings, the Luxembourg judge will not review the case on the merits.

 Most of the time, a violation of the public order is invoked by a party to challenge the enforcement of an award.
-However, Luxembourg courts require a manifest, effective and concrete breach of international public order.6 Case law has repeatedly stated that public order cannot be used to establish new cause of invalidity (listed in Article 1244 NCPC) or a re-examination of the merits of the case (Court of Appeal 17 May 2018 No. 44420).
+However, Luxembourg courts require a manifest, effective and concrete breach of international public order.9 Case law has repeatedly stated that public order cannot be used to establish new cause of invalidity (listed in Article 1244 NCPC) or a re-examination of the merits of the case (Court of Appeal 17 May 2018 No. 44420, Court of Appeal 5 November 2020 No. CAL-2019-00415).

 Luxembourg courts have a pro-arbitration approach towards the enforcement of foreign awards.